apache/openwhisk/docs/metrics.md

 Aggregate metrics for inflight activations.

-* `openwhisk.gauge.loadbalancer<controllerId>_activationsInflight_count` (gauge) - Records the number of activations being worked upon for a given controller.
+* `openwhisk.gauge.loadbalancer<controllerId>_activationsInflight_counter` (gauge) - Records the number of activations being worked upon for a given controller.
 As a gauge this will give inflight activation count at the given point in time unless the change in value occurs.
-* `openwhisk.gauge.loadbalancer<controllerId>_memory<invokerType>Inflight_count` (gauge) - Records the amount of RAM memory in use for in flight activations.
+* `openwhisk.gauge.loadbalancer<controllerId>_memory<invokerType>Inflight_counter` (gauge) - Records the amount of RAM memory in use for in flight activations.
 This is not actual runtime memory but the memory specified per action limits. **invokerType** defines whether it is a managed or a blackbox invoker.

 Metrics below are for current memory capacity